 No mandates are currently registered in ROARMAP.

 The Ecuatorian Consortium for Advanced Internet Development (Consorcio Ecuatoriano para el Desarrollo de Internet Avanzado / Red Nacional de Investigación y Educación del Ecuador-CEDIA) coordinates the National Network of Repositories (Red de Repositorios), which is the national focal point of RedCLARA (Latin America Cooperation of Advanced Networks) and, together with the National Secretary of Higher Education, Science, Technology and Innovation (Secretaría Nacional de Educación Superior, Ciencia, Tecnología e Innovación-SENESCYT), are the focal points of the Latin America Network of Institutional Repositories National Systems (Red Federada Latinoamericana de Repositorios Institucionales de Documentación Científica).
 Ecuador has also members in CoLaBoRa, the Latin America Community of Digital Libraries and Repositories.

 SENESCYT is the national focal point of LATINDEX, that provides links to 6 open access journals from Ecuador.
-This country has 2 open access journals registered in DOAJ as of June 2015.
+This country has 11 open access journals registered in DOAJ as of June 2015.
 1 OA journal (Ingenius) was added to the International OA resources database ROAD in 2014.

 Four university libraries from Ecuador participate with full-texts in the Bibliotheca Digital Andiana.

 Creative Commons promotes the use of open licenses in Ecuador.